The dummies' guide to power hungry appliances

 - If you have solar, use Reposit First to identify when your panels are producing more energy than your household is consuming and set timers for your most energy draining appliances to turn on

 These tips are just the beginning.
 By installing Reposit you can monitor your overall energy usage well into the future.
 The system acts as the brain, making it easy for you to track and monitor your family’s ongoing energy usage.
-Giving you better control over your energy savings.
+Giving you better control over your energy savings - and cheaper electricity bills.